 Preheat oven to 425 degrees.
-While waiting for the oven to come to temperature, place roast beef on rack in roasting pan.
+While waiting for the oven to come to temperature, place roast beef on a rack in a roasting pan.

-Place roasting pan in the heated oven and cook roast for 15 minutes.
+Place the roasting pan in the heated oven and cook the roast for 15 minutes.

 Remove from the oven and tent roasting pan with aluminum foil and let rest for 15 minutes.
 This will lock in all the delicious juices from the meat so that your roast is not dry.

 An instant thermometer should read 135 degrees for medium-rare roast beef.

 Do not overcook this cut of meat as it will be tough.

 The perfect side dish for roast beef has to be mashed potatoes, right?!
 Green vegetables and salad are also high on the list.
 Here are some other suggestions that would pair nicely: